 – Night Stalker: This was a Pac-man style maze, there were no dots to be eaten; you just wandered around while alien dudes tried to shoot you.
 This could have been a much cooler game if it had more levels or mazes, but we’re talking about 4K of RAM here.

-The worst part of the Aquarius was that Mattel went tits-up about 15 minutes after I got the system, so there was absolutely no support.
+The worst part of the Aquarius was that Mattel Electronics went bust about 15 minutes after I got the system, so there was absolutely no support.
 The market exploded with add-ons for the Apple and Atari; the Commodore could use Atari joysticks, and you could buy tons of games, or buy any of the dozen or two magazines like Compute! and type in your own games.
 But there was no support for the Aquarius, and I could not buy any software or accessories.
 And this was long before you could hop on Amazon and search for stuff to buy.
 Aside from the lack of games, I did not have a disk or tape drive to save my own programs, and I couldn’t even print out my stuff to a printer.
-Every once in a while, I’d see the Aquarius mentioned in a computer magazine, but it was always a “what the fuck happened here?” takedown piece.
+Every once in a while, I’d see the Aquarius mentioned in a computer magazine, but it was always a “what happened here?” takedown piece.

-The biggest “fuck you” to the whole thing is that Mattel had released a bunch of cartridges, including an extended BASIC and memory expansion, and planned even more stuff.
+The biggest pain point to the whole thing is that Mattel had released a bunch of cartridges, including an extended BASIC and memory expansion, and planned even more stuff.
 The box for the system showed all of these unavailable items, and then had some black stickers covering pictures of vaporware items, like a master expansion chassis that would sit under the unit and provide a disk drive.
 There was also an Aqaurius II that was very briefly sold, that had a real keyboard and the extended BASIC built in.

 And some linkage for you: